 Accumulated depreciation is the total value of depreciation that has been charged on an asset to date.
-Depreciation is an expense that is booked against the cost of an asset to reduce the value of the asset to its estimated salvage value (residual value) over the period of its estimated life.
-Thus by charging depreciation a company reduces the cost of the asset year by year to ultimately reduce the value to the salvage value at the end of the life of the asset.
+Depreciation is an expense that is booked against the cost of an asset to reduce the value of the asset to its estimated salvage value (residual value) throughout its estimated life.
+Thus by charging depreciation, a company reduces the cost of the asset year by year to ultimately reduce the value to the salvage value at the end of the life of the asset.

 Examples of Depreciated Cost

 Let us understand this concept using a few examples.

 A company had purchased a piece of equipment for $2,000 in the year 2012.
 The company charged depreciation of equipment is $400 till the year ending 2018.